Dipolar compound

 In organic chemistry, a dipolar compound or simply dipole is an electrically neutral molecule carrying a positive and a negative charge in at least one canonical description.
 In most dipolar compounds the charges are delocalized.

 Unlike salts, dipolar compounds have charges on separate atoms, not on positive and negative ions that make up the compound.
 Dipolar compounds exhibit a dipole moment.

 Dipolar compounds can be represented by a resonance structure.
-Contributing structures containing charged atoms are denoted as zwitterions.
+Contributing structures containing charged functional groups are denoted as zwitterions.
+Therefore, while all zwitterions are dipolar compounds, not all dipolar compounds are zwitterions because many polar molecules achieve their dipole moment through partial charges rather than full, discrete ionic functional groups.
 Some dipolar compounds can have an uncharged canonical form.